steverichey/hot-dog-stand/readme.md

 ## Directory Structure

+* `src`: contains the source code for Hot Dog Stand
-* `css`: contains both regular and minified versions of Hot Dog Stand.
+* `dist`: contains the regular and minified distributions of Hot Dog Stand

 ## Browser Support